just-4-fun/kotlinkit/README.md

 # kotlinkit
-Kotlin utilites: Result wrapper, AsyncTask, SuspendTask, etc
+Kotlin utilities: `Result` wrapper, `AsyncResult`, `AsyncTask`, `SuspendTask`, etc

 ## Result

 The `Result<T>` class represents a result of some method call and provides the caller with a requested value of type `T` or an exception, in case if something's gone awry.
- Returning a `Result` from a method that can fail replaces the usual approach to throw an exception or return the null in case of an execution failure.
+ Returning a `Result` from a method that can fail, replaces the usual approach to throw an exception or return the null in case of an execution failure.

  - Construction:
  ```kotlin